Observations on nature, the seasons, botany and a slower pace of life from a little house nestled in the woods.

 The writers behind this newsletter.

-Neurodivergent photographer, botanist, naturalist. \ud83c\udf44\ud83d\udfeb I write from a little cottage in the woods, where ecology meets whimsy.
-These are field notes on the magic of plants and the gentle art of paying attention.
+Neurodivergent botanist & photographer. \ud83c\udf44\ud83d\udfeb I write from a mossy cottage in the woods, where ecology meets whimsy.
+These are field notes on the wonder of plants, and finding solace in the undergrowth.

 Then, personalize one of our winning pitching templates and send it to the right person using the contact info provided.